SundayBukolaToyin/SundayBukolaToyin/README.md

 👀 Passionate About Data Analysis
 I’m diving into the world of data analysis, turning raw data into insightful stories and actionable insights.

-🌱 Currently Learning
-Exploring the intricacies of data cleaning, visualization, and statistical analysis with tools like Python, R, and SQL.
+🌱 Currently Learning and Exploring the intricacies of data cleaning, visualization, and statistical analysis with tools like Python, R, and SQL.
 Always eager to learn more and improve my skills.

 💞️ Collaboration
 Looking to collaborate on data analysis projects, open-source contributions, and any initiative that involves transforming data into meaningful narratives.
 Let's turn numbers into knowledge together!